YechanLim/YechanLim.github.io/_posts/2020-11-18-Dynamic Programming Fibonacci Example.md

 Therefore, I remembered fibonacci values with array.

-First, I made fibonacci with top-down method.
+It can be made with two methods.
+Top-down and Down-top.
+Top-down method seems bit more difficult than drop-top so I made fibonacci with top-down method.

 <script src="https://gist.github.com/YechanLim/6f302fc5538bed752d026f348a97dd74.js"></script>